Demonstrandum/scruff/docs/linter.md

 ```

 Or see the [`lint.per-file-ignores`](settings.md#lint_per-file-ignores) setting, which enables the same
-functionality from within your `pyproject.toml` or `ruff.toml` file.
+functionality from within your `pyproject.toml` or `scruff.toml` file.

 Global `noqa` comments must be on their own line to disambiguate from comments which ignore
 violations on a single line.